rogeruiz/write/dress-code/_posts/2017-02-04-setting-up-keybase-gpg-github.markdown

 ## Getting started

-> This guide makes some assumptions that you're using the terminal to run the
+> To use this guide you will need to be working in the terminal, like Bash or
-> following commands, and that you're using Mac hardware and software.
+> Zsh.
+I also make the assumption that you're using Mac hardware and software.
+> In particular, you need to have Git and Keybase installed along with Homebrew.

 Let's walk through setting up [GitHub verified commits and tags][gh-gpg] with [GPG][hp-gpg] and [Keybase][hp-keybase].
 Follow along with the great [Keybase